 Turkey confirms first coronavirus case, wins WHO praise for vigilance

-Turkish Tourism Minister Mehmet Nuri Ersoy and tourism officials met in Ankara just before the first case was announced to discuss possible repercussions of the outbreak.
-The Tourism Evaluation Council said it suggested financial support for tour operators and airlines, reductions in utility costs, and measures to increase bookings.
-The sector is "starting to be negatively impacted", it added.

-Ankara has said that all 81 of its provinces are geared up to handle a potential outbreak and that it has set up seven test centers across the country.
+Ankara has said that all 81 of its provinces are geared up to handle a potential outbreak and that it has set up seven test centres across the country.
 Turkey says it has developed its own testing kit, which it is also exporting to other countries, to get faster results.
+On Wednesday, Koca said Turkey used a combination of its own kit and the global PRC method for testing.

+State media also reported that Turkish authorities launched investigations of 29 people who are accused of spreading false information about the virus on social media.
+Shaikh said the spread of misinformation hindered efforts to convey accurate information, adding the "infodemic" was one of the main concerns for the WHO and Turkish officials.

+(Additional reporting by Mert Ozkan in Ankara and Ali Kucukgocmen, Ezgi Erkoyun and Ceyda Caglayan in Istanbul; Editing by Jonathan Spicer, Gareth Jones and Lisa Shumaker)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)